Restaurant Inspection and Food Safety Rules in Singapore

-The FHRS aims to encourage restaurant owners to maintain good food hygiene by giving special decals to restaurants that have consistently kept up to hygiene standards.
-This means that operators who have maintained a consistent track record for at least 2, 5 or 10 years will be given a Bronze, Silver or Gold award decal respectively, which they can display at the restaurant premises.
+The SAFE framework aims to encourage restaurant owners to maintain good food hygiene by giving special awards to restaurants that have consistently kept up to hygiene standards.
+Restaurants will then be able to display these awards at their premises.

-If you are a new restaurant owner, you will be given a label stating “Working towards excellent hygiene track record”.
-This label will be valid for up to 2 years before the SFA assesses if your restaurant is eligible for a Bronze award.
+If you are a new restaurant owner, you will not be given any awards for the time being.
+However, you will need to fulfil the Food Hygiene Officer requirements before the SFA assesses if your restaurant is eligible for a Bronze award.

-In general, a consistent track record can be achieved as long as there are no major hygiene lapses, such as using unclean crockery, handling food with bare hands, and using the same utensils to handle both raw and cooked food.
+In general, a consistent track record can be achieved as long as there are no major hygiene lapses, such as causing a foodborne outbreak.

 What If My Restaurant Fails the Inspection?